 Phase I: Separation

-Your victims live in their own world, their mind is busy with their daily lives and daily worries.
+Your victims live in their own world, their minds are busy with their daily lives and daily worries.

 Your goal in the first stage is to enter that world and become their great escape.